Army Nurse Corps Officers at Munson part of 123-year Army legacy

-Munson Army Health Center celebrated the 123rd birthday of the U.S. Army Nurse Corps, Feb.
+FORT LEAVENWORTH, Kansas – Munson Army Health Center celebrated the 123rd birthday of the U.S. Army Nurse Corps, Feb.
 2, which included recognizing four of Munson’s own.

-Defense Health Agency photo by Ashley Lobina.
+Lt.
+Col. Gwendolyn O’Keefe is Munson’s Deputy Commander for Nursing.
+She is the senior nurse manager providing oversight of all nursing operations at MAHC and part of the clinical leadership team.

+“It has been a very rewarding 20 years.
+I’ve told my junior officers to take every opportunity in the Army and ‘grow where you are planted,’” said O’Keefe, explaining that one take away from her deployments is that you have to make things work, because sometimes lives depend on it.

 |Date Taken: